 Will Your Hair Come Back After Quitting Alcohol?

-There are no guarantees that your hair will grow back after quitting alcohol because the hair loss could be due to various factors beyond alcohol abuse, such as genetics.
+There are no guarantees your hair will grow back after quitting alcohol because the hair loss could be due to various factors beyond alcohol abuse, such as genetics.
 However, if your hair is thinning exclusively due to the effect alcohol has on your nutritional habits and lifestyle, it’s probable that your hair will grow back when you quit drinking alcohol and make healthy changes to your habits.

 You can talk to your doctor about what supplements or vitamins you should take to support regrowth of your hair, such as vitamin A, vitamin B6, vitamin B12 and zinc.
 It may also be beneficial to work with a dietitian to ensure you’re eating a well-balanced diet that provides your body with all the nutrition it needs.